 Match rating: 2.75 stars

-Yeah, it was a pretty solid brawl that was nine-minutes of all action with no slow-down.
-Sadly, they never left their comfort zone.
-Stroman's entire appeal is his ability to do crazy things: throwing desk chairs, tipping over ambulances, kicking Apollo Crews out of the air.
-This match had none of that.
+Yeah, it was a pretty solid brawl that was nine minutes of all action with no slowdown.
+Sadly, they never left their comfort zones.
+Stroman's entire appeal is his ability to do crazy things: throwing desk chairs, tipping over ambulances, kicking Apollo Crews out of the air, etc. This match had none of that.

 Match rating: 3.25 stars

-So No Mercy was one excellent show.
-Easily the best brand exclusive PPV of the year.
-Every match was a least watchable.
+So, No Mercy was one excellent show.
+It was easily the best brand-exclusive PPV of the year.
+Every match was at least watchable.
 There were two stone classics in the tag title match and Cena/Reigns.
 Stories were progressed, and the right people won most matches.
-Okay, the cruiserweight match was only okay and Lesnar/Stroman wasn't AS epic as we thought it would be.
+Okay, the cruiserweight match was only okay and Lesnar/Stroman wasn't as epic as we thought it would be.
 But if those are the worst things I can say about a show, then it is one fine show.

 Match of the Night?